 WELCOME to the British Association for Literacy in Development.
 We are a non-governmental organisation (NGO) promoting adult and family literacy and numeracy as a basic human right, in the context of development.

 Please do share the downloadable outline programme and the above poster with friends and colleagues.
 Everyone is welcome.
 The standard booking fee is £80, with a reduced fee of £60 for members of BALID or the Institute of Education, and £30 if you are unwaged.
-Please download the booking form and book early to avoid disappointment.
+BAICE is kindly offering students the opportunity to apply for financial help with travel and attendance expenses – please see the programme for further details.
+We recommend that you download the booking form and book early to avoid disappointment.

 As a UK charity, BALID brings together organisations and individuals who believe that sharing experience about learning and literacy can help enrich workers and citizens in both the industrial and the developing world.
 This is because, as our header photo (of a literacy parade in Vanuatu) declares, ‘Literacy imparts longevity!’ – and much else besides.